Skip to Content

 Overview

 We will be introducing important changes to license usage limits in SAP Analytics Cloud.
-This will be taking place in the Q2 release 2023 Q3 release of SAC for CF (NEO is planned for a later point in time).
+This will be taking place in the Q2 release 2023 Q3 release sometime in calendar Q3 for SAC (CF and NEO).
 In this blog I’ll outline all the changes and what this means for you.

 Licensing Usage Limits Today